Secret, Unique & Special Things to Do at DLR

 1. Ride in the Monorail Nose cone or Tail

 Imagine disembarking from the Monorail and everyone else wondering why you are so special that you got a private compartment.
 Well, it's not that difficult to do.
 Anyone can ride in the Nose Cone (the front) of the monorail with the driver (this Cast Member is called the “pilot”) or in the Tail (the back car; no cast member here).
 The Nose Cone and the Tail have the best views on the Monorail.

 The secret way to ride in the front or back: Just ask a Cast Member at one of the two Monorail Stations (Tomorrowland and Downtown Disney).

-Of course, a few others know about this secret, so here are some considerations to increase your chances of getting these exclusive seats:
+Of course, a few others know about this secret, so here are some tips to increase your chances of scoring these exclusive seats: